ucldc/ingest_deploy/README.md

 * Log into the majorTom stage machine.
 * Run this command, adding the key for the collection at the end: `python ~/code/harvester/scripts/delete_couchdb_collection.py 23065`.
+* Repeat the process above on the majorTom production machine.
 * Then proceed with the steps below for creating a new harvest job

 ### 2. Create a harvest job in Registry